thunlp/Model_Emotion/README.md

 ```

 #### Detailed Usage
-Please refer to `Model_Emotion-2.0-latest/train.py` for a full example.

 #### **Step 1: Arguments**
 Before running any experiments, we need to set the correct arguments.
 We extend the original `transformers.TrainingArguments`.
 Please refer to `transformers` documentation and `./Model_Emotion-2.0-latest/framework/training_args.py` for the full list of arguments.